 In June, dairy farms can sign up for the Dairy Margin Coverage program found in the new U.S. farm bill.
 This support program is a clear improvement over the previous margin protection program, with higher margins covered — up to $9.50/hundredweight, lower premium costs, and payments that will be retroactive to Jan.
 1, 2019.

 Domestic demand for cheese is trending well, with IRI sales data showing natural cheese sales at retail up 2.3% this year through March 24.
 But it’s on the export front that dairy processors have heroically held onto cheese sales, which takes us back to the New York Times.

-It’s true that dairy is unfairly in the crossfire of an international trade disputes over steel, aluminum and intellectual property.
-But U.S. cheese exports to Mexico have held on — up 9% in February and up slightly (+0.5%) in 2018 overall, although in the second half of last year, cheese into Mexico dipped 1%.
-Cheesemakers have held onto volume by taking a hit on income, paying this 25% tariff or sharing that burden with their buyer in Mexico.
+It’s true that dairy is unfairly in the crossfire of international trade disputes over steel, aluminum, and intellectual property.
+But U.S. cheese exports to Mexico have held on — up 9% in February and up slightly (+0.5%) in 2018 overall, although, in the second half of last year, cheese into Mexico dipped 1%.
+Cheesemakers have held onto volume by taking a hit on income, paying this 25% tariff, or sharing that burden with their buyer in Mexico.